BUT FIRST:

 —Robert Moss

-A mountain lion lurks around my campsite at night, padding and pausing like a curious, 150-pound housecat, chirping occasionally (mother to child?), undeterred by my phone’s flashlight, by the most vicious growls I can utter, by cacophonous stomping on Der Wilderbunker’s plywood-and-pallet floor, or by my great-grandmother’s sheep bell, which I rig with a rope from my cot to the entrance.
+A mountain lion—or perhaps a fox pretending to be one—lurks around my campsite at night, padding and pausing like a curious, 150-pound housecat, chirping occasionally (mother to child?), undeterred by my phone’s flashlight, by the most vicious growls I can utter, by cacophonous stomping on Der Wilderbunker’s plywood-and-pallet floor, or by my great-grandmother’s sheep bell, which I rig with a rope from my cot to the entrance.

 Every adrenaline-soaked night, I barely sleep, with pepper spray and a large knife at my side.
 Perhaps the cat is attracted to the critters who live in the floor: possums and wood rats, who, on the bright side, have been much quieter.

-I attempt telepathic communication and encounter effervescent amusement, as though the mountain lion is having a delightful time.
-Does she think it’s funny that I’m scared?
+I attempt telepathic communication and encounter effervescent amusement, as though the mountain lion is having a delightful time, perhaps finding it funny that I’m scared . . . ?
 If so, is it because I have reason to be, or because I have no reason to be?
 I remind myself that a human is more likely to win the lottery than to get attacked by a mountain lion.

 This was how it was done: you bare your belly to a great beast and endure trials and it all works itself out.
 There is a treasure or a sword.
 Or a woman.
 And that thing is yours not because you defeated anything, or because your flesh was hard and unyielding, but because you were worthy of it, worthy all along.
 The trials and the beast were just a way of telling the world you wanted it, and the world asking in her hard way, hard as bones and hollow mountains, if you really and truly did.